 Here are some ideas for expanding bubble play to encourage language and motor development:

-Teach new vocabulary by modeling words, such as actions (blow, pop, catch, stomp, reach, jump), descriptions (big, little, shiny, sticky), and locations (up, down, on the grass, in the air).
+Teach new vocabulary by modeling words, such as actions (blow, pop, catch, stomp, reach, jump, going up, coming down), descriptions (big, little, shiny, sticky), and locations (up, down, on the grass, in the air).

 Help your child think of rhyming words and make up short poems about bubbles.
 (Bubbles, bubbles everywhere.
 On the grass, in my hair.)